thomasstep/thomasstep.github.io/_posts/2021-07-12-why-my-sqs-free-tier-disappeared.md

 Your AWS account xxxxxxxxxxxx has exceeded 85% of the usage limit for one or more AWS Free Tier-eligible services for the month of July.
 ```

 At the time the Budget email was sent I had used 865,062 of 1,000,000 free SQS requests.
 The first thought that came to my mind was, "I'm glad that I have a budget set up."
 The second was, "How am I about to exceed 1 million SQS requests?"
 The third was, "Oh wow did Crow go viral?"
-Unfortunately, this was not the case.
+Unfortunately, Crow did not go viral.

 I have a few queues with Lambda consumers that react to certain events for [Crow Authentication](https://crowauth.com/).
 I set these up to decrease the amount of synchronous work being done on various API endpoints and therefore decrease the latency an end-user experiences.
 I have an SNS topic set up that feeds into a few queues from which a few different Lambda functions are invoked.